NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 Naive correlation itself is carried out by moving a small, rectangular template window from the from left image over the specified search region of the right image, as in :numref:`correlation_window`.
-The “best” match is determined by applying a cost function that compares the two windows.
+The "best" match is determined by applying a cost function that compares the two windows.
 The location at which the window evaluates to the lowest cost compared to all the other search locations is reported as the disparity value.
 The ``cost-mode`` variable allows you to choose one of